Key Benefits of the Beta-2 Microglobulin reagent

 Instrument Specific Applications (ISA’s) are available for a wide range of biochemistry analysers.
 Contact us to enquire about your specific analyser.

-What is Beta-2 Microglobulin assay used for?
+What is the Beta-2 Microglobulin assay used for?